fictionco/fiction/@docs/getting-started/introduction/index.md

 ---
-title: Factor Introduction
+title: Introduction and Backstory
 description: What is Factor and why is it useful?
-How does it compare to alternative approaches?
+Learn how it solves common development problems and how it compares to alternative approaches.
 ---

 # Introduction